-Gluten Free Pie Crusts are notoriously hard to roll out.
-This one rolls out so well – with a little care.
-It’s sturdy and deliciously buttery.
-As with a lot of all butter crusts, it’s not quite as flaky as a crust that is shortening-based, but I personally prefer the taste.
+Gluten Free Pie Crusts are notoriously hard to roll out, this crust rolls out so well.
+It’s sturdy enough but with a delicate bite, deliciously buttery and flaky.
+You can use all butter (my personal preference for taste) or part shortening (my preference for lattice tops) .
 The crust will seem too wet at first, however gluten-free flour tends to be thirsty and will absorb some of the liquid during the refrigeration time.
 This recipe was adapted from Pie by Ken Haedrich which is a must-read for pie enthusiasts.
 Made with Josie’s Best Gluten Free Muffin and More Mix.

 - 1 1/2 cups Josie’s Best Gluten Free Muffin & More mix